 Turn your yard or balcony into a butterfly oasis

 From simple planters to more complicated landscaping, you can create your own butterfly hangout.
 Planting a butterfly garden provides new habitat for butterflies and additional wildlife.
-The overuse of chemicals, industrial farming processes, and habitat loss has caused a major decrease in many butterfly populations.
+The overuse of chemicals and habitat loss has caused a major decrease in many butterfly populations.
 Butterfly gardens are a way to create beauty and help wildlife in need.
-Hershey Gardens is doing its part by adding a pollinator friendly wildflower field to our grounds in addition to our monarch waystation and thousands of nectar plants.
+Hershey Gardens is doing its part by hosting a pollinator-friendly wildflower field to our grounds, in addition to our monarch waystation and thousands of nectar plants.